 Assess the historical, current, and future impacts of science, technology, and society on each other and the environment.

 Identity and Technology

-Examine the relationship between identity and technology, including race, class, politics, and gender.
+Understand relationships between identity and technology, including race, class, gender and politics.

 Explore the structures of modern life as they are shaped and ordered by mundane yet largely invisible networks of human-machine configurations.